M.S. in Environmental Science

 Prerequisites

-- One year of general chemistry plus one quarter or semester of organic chemistry, one year of general biology, one course each in ecology, calculus and statistics; or
+- One year of general chemistry, one year of general biology, and one course in statistics or data analysis, or;

-- One year of general chemistry, one year of physics, two courses in calculus, one course in statistics and one additional physical science or engineering course.
+- One year of general chemistry, one year of physics, two courses in calculus, one course in statistics and one additional physical science or engineering course, or;

 AS OF 18 Sep 2020, the GRE Exam is NO LONGER REQUIRED for our MS, ES Applications.